 There is no single hotel or vacation rental that is the best for all budgets, so you’ll need to choose your Orlando accommodations based on what is most important for you.

-Many families prefer to stay at one of the Disney value resorts so they can take advantage of early theme park admission and free transportation.
+When choosing where to stay at Disney World, many families prefer to stay at one of the Disney value resorts so they can take advantage of early theme park admission and free transportation.
 Larger groups can save money by renting a vacation home.
 There are also plenty of affordable hotels off of Disney property.

 Visit During the Low Season

 Unfortunately, there is no longer a true low season at Walt Disney World, but there are “lower” periods.
 September to early October and mid-January to February are some of the best times to visit the Disney resort for reasonable prices and fewer crowds.
 If there are any deals for these periods, they begin advertising one month to six months out.

 👉Related Reading: I break down all the factors that go into choosing when to visit in my article covering the Best Times to Go to Disney World.

 The restaurants at Walt Disney World are expensive!
 Even more affordable quick-service meals cost between $10-20 per adult.
 You are allowed to bring your own food (as long as it is in a soft-sided cooler with no ice) into the theme parks.
 This can save you a ton of money throughout your vacation.
 Plus, several accommodation options have kitchens or kitchenettes.